Transaction In Own Shares And Total Voting Rights And Capital

 TRANSACTION IN OWN SHARES AND TOTAL VOTING RIGHTS AND CAPITAL

-Albion Development VCT PLC (the“Company”) announces that it purchased 135,731 ordinary shares at 84.99 pence per share on 19 October 2023.
-The shares purchased represent 0.10% of the total number of voting rights in the Company before the transaction.
+Crown Place VCT PLC (the“Company”) announces that it purchased 2,502,101 ordinary shares at 31.47 pence per share on 19 October 2023.
+The shares purchased represent 0.88% of the total number of voting rights in the Company before the transaction.
 These shares will be held in treasury.

 Following this transaction, and in conformity with the provisions of DTR 5.6, we would like to notify the market of the following: